Veterinary Scholar Summer Research Program

 Funding for this program comes in a variety of forms - grants, industry, endowments, gifts, departments.

 Boehringer Ingelheim - There will be 1-4 positions to be funded by the Boehringer Ingelheim Veterinary Scholars Program.
 To be considered for one of these slots, you must complete the application and submit it by the February 2, 2024 deadline.
 The application package can be found below.
 More information on the National Veterinary Scholars Program can be found at Boehringer Ingelheim.
-Non-Ohio State applicants should contact Michele Morscher with their intention to apply to the program.
+Non-Ohio State applicants should contact Ivana Grozdic with their intention to apply to the program.
 Please scroll down this page and complete the Summer Research Program Application.

 • Morris Animal Foundation: The Morris Animal Foundation also sponsors a summer research program.
 ONE application from each school may be submitted for consideration.
 To be considered for the one MAF Scholar slot, you will need to complete the appropriate application and submit it to the College's Office of Research & Graduate Studies for initial review by DECEMBER 11, 2023.